MAP PAINTING/COLLAGES

 —Jeff Abell, from the essay, "Please Cross Out the Correct Response," Dan Mills: Detector exhibition brochure, Northern Illinois University Art Museum, Chicago Gallery, 2002

-(Native) American Story Quilt--A Patchwork Comforter, 1996-97, acrylic and collage on map, 67 x 47 x 3 inches
+(Native) American Story Quilt--A Patchwork Comforter, 1996-97, acrylic, cut-and-pasted printed paper, 67 x 47 x 3 inches

-Beacon, 1998, acrylic and collage on map, 51 1/2 x 65 x 2 inches
+Beacon, 1998, acrylic, cut-and-pasted printed paper, 51 1/2 x 65 x 2 inches

-Human/Nature, 1971, 1998-2002, acrylic on mixed media construction, 154 x 92 x 5 inches
+Human/Nature, 1971, 1998-2002, acrylic, cut-and-pasted printed paper, mixed media, 154 x 92 x 5 inches

-Marginalia, 1998, acrylic and collage on map, 52 1/2 x 66 x 2 inches.
-Collection of the Ewing
+Marginalia, 1998, acrylic, cut-and-pasted printed paper, 52 1/2 x 66 x 2 inches.
+Collection of the Ewing Gallery of Art + Architecture, University of Tennessee, Knoxville

 Get Mine, See?
-(I Get Yours), 1997-98, acrylic and collage on map, 51 1/2 x 67 1/2 x 2 inches
+(I Get Yours), 1997-98, acrylic, cut-and-pasted printed paper, 51 1/2 x 67 1/2 x 2 inches

-Continent, 1998, collage and mixed media, 29 x 14 x 14 1/2 inches
+Continent, 1998, cut-and-pasted printed paper, mixed media, 29 x 14 x 14 1/2 inches

-Abstract Painting, 2000-2002, acrylic and collage on roll-down map, 47 1/2 x 67 1/2 x 1 1/2 inches
+Abstract Painting, 2000-2002, acrylic, cut-and-pasted printed paper, 47 1/2 x 67 1/2 x 1 1/2 inches

-Pox (Map of North America in the 15th Century), 2010, watercolor on map, 11 x 15 inches
+Pox (Map of North America in the 15th Century), 2010, watercolor on printed paper, 11 x 15 inches

 Previous